toby-j-77/BoM_temperature_viewer_app/README.md

 I would like to acknowledge Associate Professor Alex Sen Gupta (UNSW) for providing feedback on what features and improvements should be made to the app.
-I would also like to acknowledge Dr Ben Walker for assisting in troubleshooting the download button for this web app.
+I would also like to acknowledge Dr Ben Walker (UNSW) for assisting in troubleshooting the download button for this web app during the UNSW CodeRs help session on 24/07/2025.